Summer Theatre in the historical warehouse district

 “Der Hamburger Jedermann“

-Now in its twenty-third year, „Der Hamburger Jedermann“ is being performed on stage every weekend between the 21st of July and 20th of August 2017 in the eerily apt backdrop of the Speicherstadt warehouse district.
+Now in its twenty-fifth year, „Der Hamburger Jedermann“ is being performed on stage every weekend between the 20th of July and 19th of August 2018 in the eerily apt backdrop of the Speicherstadt warehouse district.
 Written by Michael Batz, the play revolves around the „everyman“ theme that was first written some 500 years ago.
 Hamburg‘s Free Port provides the perfect setting for this timeless tale of possession and identity, of money and responsibility, of death, the devil, and the final journey.
 Re-told from a fresh angle, this „serious comedy“ takes full advantage of the history oozing from the Speicherstadt.

 It would be a good idea to reserve seats well in advance – call: +49 (0)40 - 369 62 37